jake83741/vnc-lm/README.md

 > [!NOTE]
 > Enable model downloading and removal by adding your Discord user ID to the `.env`.

-Reply `_` to any message in a thread to create a new branch of the conversation.
-The new branch will include a relationship diagram and conversation summary up to the point where it branched.
-Hop between branches while keeping separate conversation histories, letting you explore different paths with any model.

-#### QoL Improvements
-Long messages are automatically split into pages during generation.
-Message streaming works with ollama, while hosted APIs handle responses without streaming.
-The context window supports text files, links, and images.
-Docker provides the simplest setup.

-Edit any prompt to refine a model's response.
-The bot will generate a new response using your edited prompt, replacing the previous one.
-Edits and deletions in Discord sync immediately with the conversation cache and update the model's context for future responses.

-Conversations are stored in `bot_cache.json` and persist across Docker container restarts with a [**bash script**](https://github.com/jake83741/vnc-lm/blob/main/src/managers/cache/entrypoint.sh).

-While both hosted APIs and Ollama support vision functionality, not all models have vision capabilities.

-> [!NOTE]
-> Message `stop` to end message generation early.

 ### LiteLLM Integration